Tuolumne Meadows: Natural history

 The meadow vegetation is supported by shallow groundwater.
 The water comes from 1,000 mm (39 inches) of precipitation annually, predominantly in the form of snow.
 Water arises from snowmelt and hill-slope aquifers, and flows through the Tuolumne River, Budd Creek, Delaney Creek, and Unicorn Creek.
 In spring, as soon as the snow melts, it is not uncommon to see large areas of the meadows flooded and practically transformed into lakes.

 While the mountains of the Sierra Nevada near the meadows have had some permanent snowfields, in the summer they are mostly free of snow.
 Although brief, the late spring and summer wildflower bloom in Tuolumne Meadows is host to a wide variety of California wildflowers, including the relatively rare Purple Webber, a type of lupin.

 Plant species composition changes across the meadows with different landforms, landscape positions, and summer water-table depths.
 Areas with seasonal flooding and deep-standing water support the inflated sedge and Sierra willow.
 The main herbaceous wet meadow species include alpine aster, nearly-black sedge, King's ricegrass, western bistort, Breweri's reed grass, and dwarf bilberry.
 Thread-leaved sedge, pussy-toes, Sierra lodgepole pine, and Ross sedge are found in drier uplands within or on the edge of the meadows.

+Climate

 Recreation

 Tuolumne Meadows has a good view of the Cathedral Range and Unicorn Peak (to the south), Lembert Dome, and Mount Dana (to the east).
 Camping is available at the Tuolumne Meadows campground (reservations recommended).
 Excellent hiking and rock climbing are accessible from Tuolumne Meadows, which tends to be less crowded than Yosemite Valley.
 Downstream (flowing to the right (western) side of the image), the Tuolumne River cascades over Waterwheel Falls near Glen Aulin, eventually pooling at Hetch Hetchy Reservoir.

 The road to the meadows is generally free of snow from June through October.
 Due to the extreme elevation, road access over Tioga Pass along Highway 120 is closed through winter season.